 .4" Buckshot Ammo: .4" Buck Explained

-.4” buckshot is one of those sizes that doesn’t get as much use by shooters as it probably should.
+The .4” buckshot size doesn’t get as much use by shooters as it probably should.
 A very nice home-defense round, .4" buck is also a lot of fun to shoot on the range.
 Pumping a few rounds into various-sized targets is very satisfying with this ammo type because the power and penetration is just staggering.

 Sometimes people will see this ammo for sale either preloaded or loose, and wonder what exactly it is.
 The best thing to compare it to is 000 buck, which comes in at .36” diameter pellets.
 The .4” is slightly bigger, and the result is one of the most devastating sizes of shotgun pellets on the market today.
 The primary manufacturer of this ammo is NobleSport, a company widely known for their competition-grade shotgun ammunition.